• Stockton Campus: We are located across the footbridge on the north side of campus in the Cowell Wellness Center (1041 Brookside Road).

 Yes.
 Our therapists are trained to work with gay, lesbian, bisexual, gender variant, and questioning clients.
 Our therapists respect sexual and gender diversity and affirm gay, lesbian, bisexual, gender variant, and questioning individuals.

-Most years, we see about one in ten undergraduate and graduate students.
+Most years, we see about one in eight undergraduate and graduate students.

 We help students with a variety of problems, ranging from homesickness to severe mental illness.
 For example, we see students with symptoms of anxiety and / or depression, we see couples with relationship difficulties, we see individuals with mental illnesses such as Bipolar Disorder and Borderline Personality Disorder, and we see students who are adjusting to living away from home for the first time.
 These are all typical of the types of issues or concerns that we handle on a daily basis.

 Yes.
 Since we try to serve as many students as possible, in most cases we limit the number of sessions you can be seen each year.
-The therapy we offer is intended to be short-term, in most cases.
+The therapy we offer is intended to be short-term (i.e., up to 5 sessions a semester) in most cases.
 If you think you want or need longer term therapy, you will need to discuss your therapy needs with your therapist.

 The records at Counseling and Psychological Services are totally separate from the rest of your records at Pacific.
 For the most part, the fact that you have come to CAPS and what you discussed here is confidential and will not be revealed to anyone outside of CAPS.
 However, there are rare exceptions.
 For example, if you tell us that a child or someone over the age of 65 is being abused, we have to report that to the appropriate agency.
 If you tell us that you plan to seriously hurt yourself or someone else, we may have to intervene to ensure everyone's safety.
 We also sometimes work in conjunction with medical staff at Pacific Health Services and / or with the Student Victim Advocate.
 These exceptions are detailed in the Informed Consent statement you will be given during your first appointment.
 Additionally, the therapist you see will answer any further questions you have about exceptions to confidentiality.